 Do you do any dedicated cyclo-cross skills sessions or does it all just come naturally to you now?

 Evie says: “I really struggle with skills work as I don’t feel out of breath, so I don’t feel like I’m doing anything!
-This year is going to be my first year doing a full cross season so I’m definitely going too work on my skills and really learn to ride a cross bike.
+I'm still developing as a cross rider, so I’m definitely going too work on my skills and really learn to ride a cross bike.
 I want to be one of those riders that people look at and say, wow, she can really ride a cross bike.”

 Insight Zone says: Skills are essential for cyclo-cross.
 Check out our skills videos and a dedicated skills session with some mates can be great fun.